kvesik/dissertation/README.md

-# dissertation
+# Gradual Error-Driven Learning and Typology of Finnic Vowel Interactions
-work, resources, scripts related to my research in typology and acquisition of Balto-Finnic languages
+Welcome!
+This repo contains work, data, resources, and scripts related to my dissertation research in typology and learnability of vowel patterns in Finnic languages.
+If you are looking for my Python implementation of the GLA-type learner I describe in the dissertation, you can find it [here]([url](https://github.com/kvesik/dissertation/blob/main/scripts/gla_otsoft_supplement.py)).